HMHS Rohilla

 So come on bonny lads, we can’t let ’em down

-We've got to pull them from the wreck of the Rohilla.
+We've tried to save them from the wreck of the Rohilla

 Folk Group